build-your-own-internet/byoi/chapters/002-smol-internet/README.md

 hopon boudi
 ```

-We're going to try to ping this container from `tara` on the `doggonet` network.
+We're going to try to ping `boudi` from `tara` on the `doggonet` network.
 We can see if the ping reaches our container by running `tcpdump` and looking for any output.

 Then, we need to open 2 new terminal windows and jump on a container on the `doggonet` network on both of them: